-To be considered for inclusion in next year's proxy materials, your proposal must be submitted in writing to our Secretary at Armata Pharmaceuticals, Inc., 4503 Glencoe Avenue, Marina del Rey, California 90292 by (i) June 23, 2020, or (ii) if the date of our 2020 Annual Meeting of Shareholders has changed by more than 30 days from the one-year anniversary of the date of this year's annual meeting, by a date that constitutes a reasonable time before we print and send our proxy materials to shareholders, which date will be disclosed in a report filed by us with the SEC.
+To be considered for inclusion in next year's proxy materials, your proposal must be submitted in writing to our Secretary at Armata Pharmaceuticals, Inc., 4503 Glencoe Avenue, Marina del Rey, California 90292 by (i) December 29, 2021, or (ii) if the date of our 2022 Annual Meeting of Shareholders has changed by more than 30 days from the one-year anniversary of the date of this year's annual meeting, by a date that constitutes a reasonable time before we print and send our proxy materials to shareholders, which date will be disclosed in a report filed by us with the SEC.
 Any such proposals must meet the requirements of Rule 14a-8 under the Securities Exchange Act of 1934, as amended (the "Exchange Act").

-If you wish to submit a proposal (including a director nomination) that is not to be included in next year's annual meeting proxy materials, your proposal generally must be submitted in writing to the same address not fewer than 60 nor more than 90 days prior to the date approved by the Board of Directors to hold the 2021 Annual Meeting of Shareholders; provided, that if we provide less than 60 days' notice of such date, your proposal (including a director nomination) must be received by our Secretary not later than the tenth day following the day on which the notice of the date of the 2021 Annual Meeting of Shareholders is mailed or publicly disclosed.
-Please review our Amended and Restated Bylaws ("Bylaws"), which contain additional requirements regarding advance notice of shareholder proposals and nominations.
+If you wish to submit a proposal (including a director nomination) at the annual meeting that will not already be included in next year's annual meeting proxy materials, your proposal generally must be submitted in writing to the same address not fewer than 60 nor more than 90 days prior to the date approved by the Board of Directors to hold the 2022 Annual Meeting of Shareholders; provided, that if we provide less than 60 days' notice of such date, your proposal (including a director nomination) must be received by our Secretary not later than the tenth day following the day on which the notice of the date of the 2022 Annual Meeting of Shareholders is mailed or publicly disclosed.
+If the facts warrant, the Board of Directors, or the chairman of an annual meeting of shareholders, may determine and declare that a proposal does not constitute proper business to be transacted at the meeting or that business was not properly brought before the meeting in accordance with our Amended and Restated Bylaws ("Bylaws") and, if, in either case, it is so determined, any such business shall not be transacted.
+Please review our Bylaws, which contain additional requirements regarding advance notice of shareholder proposals and nominations.

-Since we provided less than 60 days' notice of the date of this annual meeting, for a shareholders' notice to be timely to be presented at this annual meeting, it must be received by our Secretary by November 2, 2020.
+Since we provided less than 60 days' notice of the date of this annual meeting, for a shareholders' notice to be timely presented at this annual meeting, it must be received by our Secretary by May 8, 2021.